-A working Trino cluster and its web interface require only the commons and secret operators to work.
+A working Trino cluster and its web interface require only the commons, secret and listener operators to work.
 Simple tests are possible without an external data source (e.g. PostgreSQL, Hive or S3), as internal data can be used.

 Create a file named

 trino.yaml with the following content:

 --- apiVersion: trino.stackable.tech/v1alpha1 kind: TrinoCluster metadata: name: simple-trino spec: image: productVersion: "428" clusterConfig: catalogLabelSelector: matchLabels: trino: simple-trino listenerClass: external-unstable coordinators: roleGroups: default: replicas: 1 workers: roleGroups: default: replicas: 1

 kubectl apply -f trino.yaml

 Wait for the Trino cluster to get ready:

 kubectl rollout status --watch --timeout=5m statefulset/simple-trino-coordinator-default kubectl rollout status --watch --timeout=5m statefulset/simple-trino-worker-default

 At first, make sure the StatefulSets are ready: